In the summer, recruiters at The Bagg Group sometimes have to walk a fine line.

 Women pictured in shorter skirts and with more open-buttoned shirts were instantly rated as less confident, less trustworthy, less responsible, and thought to have less authority.

-Same goes for men.
+Same for men.
 People looked unknowingly at pictures of the same men (faces were blurred) dressed in disheveled suits and crisp suits.
-Those in the pressed suits rated much higher on confidence, flexibility, success and earnings.
+Those in the pressed suits scored way higher on confidence, flexibility, success and earnings.

-On average, six out of 10 hiring managers say the way a person dresses has a big impact on their employability, according to North American and British surveys.
-Respondents said they feel a person’s choice of wardrobe is a big clue about their professional judgment.
+More than half of all hiring managers feel the way a person dresses has a big impact on their employability, according to North American and British surveys.
+Respondents said they figure a person’s choice of wardrobe says a lot about their professional judgment.

 So take this test: Should you wear any of the following to an interview?
-(1 point for yes, 2 points for no)
+(1 point for yes, 2 points for no. If you don’t score 14, you’re in the what not to wear zone)

 - T-shirts with sayings (funny or not)